MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 ms.localizationpriority: medium
 ---

-# Reset or recover a Surface Hub
+# Reset and recovery for Surface Hub

 This article describes how to reset a Microsoft Surface Hub.